radar/ryanbigg.com/_posts/2015-04-30-getting-started-with-ruby-and-rails.markdown

 ### Ubuntu

-Once you've got Ubuntu setup, you can follow my [Ubuntu, Ruby, ruby-install, chruby, Rails and You blog post](http://ryanbigg.com/2014/10/ubuntu-ruby-ruby-install-chruby-and-you/) which will setup a proper development environment for you on Ubuntu.
+Once you've got Ubuntu setup, you can follow my [Ubuntu, Ruby, ruby-install, chruby, Rails and You guide](http://ryanbigg.com/2014/10/ubuntu-ruby-ruby-install-chruby-and-you/) which will setup a proper development environment for you on Ubuntu.

 **Don't install Ruby packages from `apt`**.
 That way lies pain and suffering.

 ### Mac

-If you're on Mac, you can follow many of the same steps in the Ubuntu guide.
+If you're on Mac, you can follow my [Mac OS X, Ruby, ruby-instlal, chruby and You guide](http://ryanbigg.com/2015/06/mac-os-x-ruby-ruby-install-chruby-and-you).
 Install ruby-install, chruby as per that guide, and then you can install [Homebrew](http://brew.sh/), and then install PostgreSQL by running this
 command: